dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

          "prepare",
           "validate"
         ]
-    "alwaysDeploy": <boolean> // If true, deploys package even if already installed in org }
+    "alwaysDeploy": <boolean> // If true, deploys package even if already installed in org, "buildCollection": ["packageB", "packageC"] // packages in the same build collection are always built together, as long as one package in the collection has changed
+  }
 ```
 ### Enabling StatsD Metrics